sonata-project/SonataAdminBundle/UPGRADE-3.x.md

 The `Admin` class is deprecated.
 Use `AbstractAdmin` instead.

+## Deprecated AdminExtension class

+The `AdminExtension` class is deprecated.
+Use `AbstractAdminExtension` instead.

 ## Deprecated template fallback mechanism

 The Twig extension method that fallback to a default template when the specified one does not exist.